blitline-dev/blitline-dev.github.io/articles/cdn.md

 layout: article
 ---

 Many people ask about CDN support.
 Most modern cloud providers allow you to do this YOURSELF for pennies.
 There is little reason for Blitline to act as a middle-man and charge your for something that is so simple to implement using your own current provider.
-This is the explaination on how to do it yourself on S3.
+This is the explanation on how to do it yourself on S3.

 <br/>